Doing renewable energy right by communities

 - Contribute to community growth – creating value and opportunity

 - Demonstrate an ongoing commitment across the life of the asset

-- Ultimately make renewable energy accessible to more communities across the world.
+- Ultimately make renewable energy accessible to more communities in Australia

 Our community consultation and engagement programs incorporate initiatives such as:

 - Community consultative committees: to build strong working relationships between the project and the community and to provide a forum for open discussion and information sharing.

 - Community benefit funds: to support local community projects and initiatives to enhance quality of life and wellbeing.